 If you are traveling in Iceland during that time, visiting Heimaey to see the Puffins is definitely a must do!
-Vestmannaeyjar are most famous for the puffins but there are also more bird species living there.
-You are able to see Tóti the Puffin on the Puffin and Volcano Tour in Westman Islands.
+Westman islands – Vestmannaeyjar are most famous for the puffins but there are also more bird species living there.
+You are able to see the most famous Puffin on the Puffin and Volcano Tour in Westman Islands.

-Elephant rock is natural rock formation located on the Vestmannaeyjar archipelago.
+Elephant rock is natural rock formation located on the Westman islands – Vestmannaeyjar archipelago.
 It is a wonderful sight to see the gigantic elephant rock rising from the water.
 The elephant rock is formed from a basalt rock which gives it a look just like the rough skin of elephants.
 You can experience the elephant rock for your self on our Westman Islands Express tour.

 Sprangan – scaling and swinging in the rocks of Heimaey